Document management in its broad sense can be divided into four main categories:

 Library functions are about your daily management functions in relation to your documents.
 You have to keep track of the various versions of a document - which is the most recent, which have been sent etc. You have to be able to lock a document which is currently being worked on - and only allow the responsible person to check it in again.
 You often have to restrict access to certain documents for certain users.
 And you have to keep track of what happened to a given document - the document events - and who did it.

-With permission control turned on, all library functions are fully available in cattaDoc.
+All library functions are fully available in cattaDoc.

 Most companies and organisations have well-defined processes and procedures for handling documents.
 What to be done when receiving a document.
 Who can sign and send out documents.
 Review requirements for outgoing documents - sometimes different requirements depending on document types.
 Etc. With an IDM system like cattaDoc you can: